 |---|---|---|

-Organizations using managed IT services save an average of 25–45% on total IT costs compared to fully in-house operations, according to industry data from MedhaCloud.
-The savings come from predictable monthly costs replacing unpredictable emergency spending, plus proactive monitoring that catches problems before they cause downtime.
+Organizations using managed IT services save an average of 25 to 45% on total IT costs compared to fully in-house operations, according to industry data from MedhaCloud.
+The savings come from predictable monthly costs and proactive monitoring; our in-house vs outsourced IT cost breakdown shows where the gap opens at each headcount.

-Hardware is a capital expense that many small businesses underestimate because the pain is lumpy – nothing for three years, then $40,000 in one quarter when everything ages out at once.
+Hardware is a capital expense that many small businesses underestimate because the pain is lumpy.
+In my experience it is nothing for three years, then CA$40,000 in one quarter when everything ages out at once.

 This is the newest budget category, and it’s growing fast.
-Gartner projects that business software spending (including AI tools) will grow 14.7% in 2026 to $1.4 trillion globally.
+Gartner projects that business software spending (including AI tools) will grow 14.7% in 2026 to US$1.4 trillion globally.

 For Canadian SMBs, the practical AI budget items in 2026 are:

-- Microsoft 365 Copilot – CA$40/user/month on top of your M365 licence.
+- Microsoft 365 Copilot, CA$24.43/user/month on top of your Microsoft 365 licence.
 Automates document drafting, email summarization, meeting recaps, and data analysis in Excel.

-- Power Automate workflows – included in most M365 plans.
+- Power Automate workflows, included in most Microsoft 365 plans.
 Automates repetitive tasks like invoice approvals, onboarding checklists, and data entry.

 Does every employee need a Copilot licence on day one?
 No. A Copilot readiness assessment identifies which roles will see the highest ROI and lets you roll out in phases.

-This is the category most small businesses skip – and it’s the one that determines whether all the other spending actually delivers value.
+This is the category most small businesses skip, and in our practice it is the one that determines whether the other 90 to 95% of the spend actually delivers value.

-- IT strategic planning – annual or semi-annual process that aligns IT spending with business goals.
+- IT strategic planning process, an annual or semi-annual cycle that aligns IT spending with business goals.

 CompTIA reports that 58% of SMBs cite “access to specialized skills” as the primary reason they outsource IT.
 A vCIO fills that gap without the cost of a full-time executive hire.